-Relying on the evidence in the administrative record, the hearing officer issued a Preliminary Order Approving Application for Transfer on August 22, 2012.
+Relying on the evidence in the administrative record, the hearing officer issued a Preliminary Order Approving Application for Transfer ("First Preliminary Order") on August 22, 2012.
 Petitions for reconsideration were filed by Kirby Jensen and by Mr. Speck on behalf of Darrell E. McDonald.
 The petitions for reconsideration were denied by the hearing officer on September 25, 2012.

-On October 10, 2012, protestant Kirby Jensen filed a Petition for Review with Gary Spackman, the Director of the Department.
-Mr. Spackman reviewed the administrative record and issued an order remanding the matter to the hearing officer for further development of the record ("Remand Order").
+On October 10, 2012, protestant Kirby Jensen filed a Petition for Review of the Preliminary Order with the Director of the Department ("Director").
+The Director reviewed the administrative record and issued an order remanding the matter to the hearing officer for further development of the record ("Remand Order").
 The Remand Order asked the hearing officer to request a memo from Department technical staff addressing certain questions relating to the Big Lost River Aquifer.

-Department employee Dennis Owsley provided a staff memo to the hearing officer on April 30, 2013 ("Owsley Memo" labeled as Exhibit IDWR10).
+Department employee Dennis Owsley submitted a staff memo to the hearing officer on April 30, 2013 ("Owsley Memo" labeled as Exhibit IDWR10).
 A supplemental hearing was held on August 13, 2013, in Arco, Idaho.
-The parties were allowed to offer additional evidence into the record.
+The parties offered additional evidence into the record.
 Mr. Speck represented only Darrell E. McDonald at the supplemental hearing.
 Protestants Darrell L. McDonald and Norman Sowards did not attend the supplemental hearing and, therefore, waived their right to cross examine witnesses and object to the introduction of evidence.
+On January 7, 2014, the hearing officer issued his Second Preliminary Order Approving Application for Transfer ("Second Preliminary Order").